Gross-Hopkins Duals of Higher Real K-theory Spectra: Preliminaries on the homotopy fixed point spectral sequence

 \subsection{Geometric Boundary}

 We require an analogue of the geometric boundary theorem for the homotopy fixed point spectral sequence of a finite group.
-Such results are usually stated in the context of generalized Adams spectral sequences (see \cite[Proposition 2.3.4]{ravgreen}), and the most general statement in this vein that appears in the literature is \cite[Lemma A.4.1]{behrens_EHP}.
+Such results are often stated in the context of generalized Adams spectral sequences (see \cite[Proposition 2.3.4]{ravgreen}).
+However, the most general statement in this vein that appears in the literature is \cite[Appendix A]{behrens_EHP} and \fullref{lem:gbt} is an application of Behrens's treatment.

-\begin{lem} Let $H$ be a finite group and suppose that $\Sigma^{-1} Z \xra{j} X \xra{i} Y \xra{p} Z $ is a fiber sequence of $H$--equivariant spectra which induces a short exact sequence
+\begin{lem} Let $H$ be a finite group and suppose that $\Sigma^{-1}\mathcal{Z} \xra{j} \mathcal{X} \xra{i} \mathcal{Y} \xra{p} \mathcal{Z} $ is a fiber sequence of $H$--equivariant spectra which induces a short exact sequence

 on homotopy groups.
-Let $\ssE_r^{s,t}(X)$, $\ssE_r^{s,t}(Y)$ and $\ssE_r^{s,t}(Z)$ be the associated HFPSSs.
-Suppose that $H^s(H,\pi_*Y) = 0$ for $s>0$, then there are inductively defined maps
+Let $\ssE_r^{s,t}(\mathcal{X})$, $\ssE_r^{s,t}(\mathcal{Y})$, and $\ssE_r^{s,t}(\mathcal{Z})$ be the associated HFPSSs.
+Suppose that $H^s(H,\pi_*\mathcal{Y}) = 0$ for $s>0$.
+Then there are inductively defined maps

-induced by the connecting homomorphism $\delta_2 \colon H^s(H, \pi_tZ) \to H^{s+1}(H, \pi_tX)$, such that
+induced by the connecting homomorphism $\delta_2 \colon H^s(H, \pi_t\mathcal{Z}) \to H^{s+1}(H, \pi_t\mathcal{X})$, such that